 By: Michael Simmer BS CSCS LMT FST

-When it comes to a complete training program, an often over looked aspect is getting our body composition checked regularly.
+When it comes to a complete personal training studio near you program, an often over looked aspect is getting our body composition checked regularly.
 Most of us rely on a traditional scale to keep track of our weight, but is that good enough?
 Weight is such a fickle idea; what is a healthy weight?
 What is the best way to lose weight?
 How can I drop the most weight in the shortest amount of time?
 So, what do we all do, we go out and buy a new scale believing that is the first step to staying on track to get to our goal body weight, but is that scale really a tool that is going to help on your journey?
 Or is it going to become an instrument that leads to failure?

 Instead of daily or weekly scale checks there is a better and a more useful solution, and that is having our body composition tested monthly in an ideal world.
 There are several different ways to have body composition tested, that range from ok to great, but all methods have some value and can not only help you on your path to your weight goals, but it can also help your coach when it comes to developing a proper plan and training pattern to help guide you on your way to completed your goals.